|

 what launched me on the path of new building with stone.
 Looking at it

-twenty five years on, I take satisfaction from the fact that the eye
+twenty five years on now, I take satisfaction from the fact that my eye

 doesn't notice anything amiss, that what was an original artistic

-ensemble before my hand was on it, remains one after.
+ensemble before my hand was on it, remains one after it was.

 |

-Weathering elements like powder lichen help the plinth blend in
+Weathering elements, like powder lichen, help the new plinth blend in

 |